GenesisFR/HowToBecomeGoodAtShooters/README.md

 - deploying it is a good way to proc In Sync and Feedback Loop from the Hardwired gear set
 - protects your armor from explosions if aimed towards the impact
 - double tapping Escape or the Inventory button allows you to instantly unequip and reequip a shield to proc Vanguard instead of waiting for the 1s cooldown
+- incoming damage from elites can be reduced by using Protection from elites
 - gaining extra skill tiers after deploying it only increases its max health (if not at tier 6)

 ##### Bulwark